Orange County: Changing Market Fuels New Models of Provider Collaboration

 Other key findings include:

-The region’s major hospital systems are expanding ambulatory services and geographic reach.
+- The region’s major hospital systems are expanding ambulatory services and geographic reach.

-Orange County physicians are increasingly giving up independence to varying degrees and joining larger physician organizations or hospital-affiliated groups to gain shelter from mounting financial pressures and administrative burdens.
+- Orange County physicians are increasingly giving up independence to varying degrees and joining larger physician organizations or hospital-affiliated groups to gain shelter from mounting financial pressures and administrative burdens.

-Providers are collaborating on new payment arrangements, with some Orange County physician organizations and hospitals working toward assuming more risk for more patients, particularly the growing numbers in preferred-provider organizations (PPOs).
+- Providers are collaborating on new payment arrangements, with some Orange County physician organizations and hospitals working toward assuming more risk for more patients, particularly the growing numbers in preferred-provider organizations (PPOs).

-The proportion of Orange County residents covered by Medi-Cal has jumped, with a greater proportional increase in Medi-Cal enrollment than other California regions studied.
+- The proportion of Orange County residents covered by Medi-Cal has jumped, with a greater proportional increase in Medi-Cal enrollment than other California regions studied.

-Safety-net provider capacity is tight; private providers are playing a significant role in serving the Medi-Cal expansion population.
+- Safety-net provider capacity is tight; private providers are playing a significant role in serving the Medi-Cal expansion population.

-CHCF has updated a series of issue briefs that examine the health care markets in seven regions of California: Fresno, Los Angeles, Orange County, Riverside/San Bernardino, Sacramento, San Diego, and the San Francisco Bay Area.
-These issue briefs highlight the state’s changing health care systems following the implementation of the Affordable Care Act.
+Since 2009, CHCF has published a series of regional market studies that examine the health care markets in specific regions across California.
+These studies highlight the range of economic, demographic, and health care delivery and financing conditions in California.
 They are published as part of the CHCF California Health Care Almanac, an online clearinghouse for key data and analyses examining California’s health care system.